DarkoGNU/DarkoGNU.github.io/_posts/2022-05-24-musl_linux_impressions.md

 ###### PassMark's PerformanceTest

-Sometimes you need to benchmark your computer.
+Sometimes, you need to benchmark your computer.
 Could I use PassMark for it when running Void with musl?

 Yes, I could, but not without a glibc chroot.
 When using musl,